May 27–28, 2014

 Initial goals of the Human Placenta Project are to:

-- Improve current methods, and develop new technologies, for real-time assessment of placental development.
+- Improve current methods and develop new technologies for real-time assessment of placental development across pregnancy.

 - Apply these technologies to understand and monitor, in real time, placental development and function in normal and abnormal pregnancies.